Fullerton India Credit Company Limited - Fair Practices Code Policy

 - Step 3:

-If you are still dissatisfied with the resolution you receive, you may write to our Grievance Redressal Officer, Sandeep Ranjan (General Manager – Customer Service & Digitization) [email protected]
+If you are not satisfied with the resolution you have received, you may write to our Grievance Redressal Officer/ Head of Customer Service, Sandeep Ranjan, at [email protected].

-* Please quote your Reference ID in your email, which is indicated in the subject line of the resolution in Step 2.
-You will receive a response within 7 business days of our receiving your communication.
+* Please quote your Reference ID in your email, which is indicated in the subject line of the resolution received.
+You will receive a response within 48 business hrs of our receiving your communication.

 - The Company shall not interfere in the affairs of the borrower except for the purposes provided in the Loan Agreement unless new information not earlier disclosed by the borrower has come to the notice of the Company.